Table of Contents

 - Easy to remember and memorable for the receivers – which is better for marketing.

-Dedicated short codes best use:
+Dedicated shortcode best use:

 For businesses with a higher budget who want to send out reminders, OTPs, and mass marketing campaigns.
-The focus is on reaching the highest number of people in the least amount of time – one-way.
+The focus is on reaching the highest number of people in the least amount of time, one-way.

 10DLC Advantages: